 Legislation

-The General Commission on the Status and Role of Women presents 10 pieces of legislation to be considered by delegates at the General Conference of The United Methodist Church to be held in 2024 in Charlotte, North Carolina, USA.
+The General Commission on the Status and Role of Women presented 10 pieces of legislation to be considered by delegates at the General Conference of The United Methodist Church, all of which were approved during it's legislative session held at the Charlotte Convention Center from April 23 - May 3, 2024 in Charlotte, North Caroline.

-The 10 pieces of legislation have been categorized into three different topics: Leadership, Sexual Ethics, Complaint Process Equity.
+The 10 pieces of legislation were categorized into three different topics: Leadership, Sexual Ethics, Complaint Process Equity.
 We encourage you to click on each piece of legislation to read more.

-View and download a pdf summary of GCSRW's legislative initiatives below in English, French, Portuguese, or Kiswahili.
+View and download a pdf summary of GCSRW's legislative pieces below in English, French, Portuguese, or Kiswahili.

 Legislative summary résumé législatif resumo legislativo Sheria ya Mkutano Mkuu